Cooperative Bank of Oromia

 Deploying fast, despite the pandemic

-To implement the solutions, MyLife MyFinance worked with Temenos and Temenos business partner LTIMindtree.
+To implement the solutions, MyLife MyFinance worked with Temenos and Temenos business partner LTM.
 Within 12 months, the project teams effectively built a whole new banking infrastructure from scratch in the cloud and completed the customer data migration.
 Travel restrictions within Australia due to the COVID-19 pandemic meant that Temenos completed two-thirds of the implementation remotely.

 During the deployment, Temenos helped MyLife MyFinance to integrate the core and digital solutions with a wide array of third-party services.
 These include solutions for debit cards and payments, document management, fraud monitoring, customer ID verification, and automated credit decisioning for consumer mortgage and lending products.